 When pupils are engaged and learning we need to 'catch them getting it right' through specific praise and celebration.
-Celebration posters displayed throughout the school, outline examples of how these behaviours can be celebrated; appendix 1 details this fully.
 Pupils should also be made aware that their positive behaviour can be rewarding in itself and also brings about positive experiences and feelings in others.
 Our weekly celebration assembly celebrates success in behaviour as well as in learning.
 A weekly 'Headteacher/ pupil learning discussion, allows pupils throughout the school to celebrate their successes.
 The pupil is given the opportunity to share something they are proud of and some learning from that week with the Headteacher.
 This is then further celebrated in celebration assembly.

 - Verbal praise

 - Stickers

 - 'Thank you' notes

-- Values Ladder
+- Proud tree leaves

 - Sharing good news with parents and carers in newsletters

-- Certificates
+- Golden apples